 The Policy Templates Provisioning API allows a 5GMS Application Provider to configure a set of Policy Templates within the scope of a Provisioning Session that can subsequently be applied to media streaming sessions belonging to that Application Provider using the Dynamic Policies API specified in clause 11.5.
 A Policy Template is used to specify the traffic shaping and charging policies to be applied to these media streaming sessions.

 A Policy Template, identified by its policyTemplateId, represents a set of PCF/NEF API parameters which defines the service quality and associated charging for the media streaming sessions.
-The Policy Template is configured as part of the Provisioning procedures with the 5GMS AF and is then used by the 5GMS AF to request specific QoS and charging policies for that session from the PCF or NEF.
+The Policy Template is configured as part of the provisioning procedures with the 5GMS AF and is then used by the 5GMS AF to request specific QoS and charging policies for that session from the PCF or NEF.

+The state of a Policy Template can be:

+- pending: The Policy Template is awaiting validation, potentially because not all required parameters have yet been provided.
+This is the default state after Policy Template creation.

+- invalid: One or more of the Policy Template’s properties failed validation by the 5GMS AF.

+- ready: After successful validation by the 5GMS AF the Policy Template moves into this state.

+- suspended: The 5GMS AF may move a Policy Template into this state under certain conditions defined within the Service Level Agreement.

+When the Policy Template is used for QoS Flows, the QoSSpecification object shall be present:

+- The qosReference value is obtained with the Service Level Agreement.
+See TS 23.502 for detailed usage.

+- The maxBtrUl and maxBtrDl properties define the maximal bit rate which can be used for QoS Flows.

+- The maxAuthBtrUl and MaxAuthBtrDl properties define the maximal authorized bit rate values which can be requested by a Media Session Handler.
+Higher bit rate values are not authorized for use by the 5GMS Application Provider.

+When the Policy Template is used for differential changing the ChargingSpecification object shall be present.

+The ApplicationSessionContext Object is a mandatory object which contains at least the aspId property:

+- The aspId identifies the set of 5GMS-Aware Applications permitted to instantiate this Policy Template

+- The dnn property contains the Data Network Name of the data network in which the 5GMS AF is hosted.

+- When Network Slicing is used, the sliceInfo property contains information about the network slice, which is serving the UE.

 7.9.2 Resource structure